MontanaFlossCo/Flint-Documentation/1.0/guides/conditional_features.md

 * **.location(usage:)** — Location access

 All the other permissions including those such as HealthKit, Bluetooth etc. are coming soon.

 Once you add multiple permissions into the mix, and some features require different combinations of those permissions things get complicated quickly.
-Using conditional features with permission constraints solves this problem in a way that makes it easy for you to provide the best experience for the user.
-It also makes it very clear what your app's permissions behaviours should be for testing and QA of the various features in all permutations with and without the permissions granted.
+Using conditional features with permission constraints solves this problem in a way that makes it easy for you to provide the best experience for the user, using Flint's tools for requesting the permissions.
+It also makes it very clear what your app's permission behaviours should be for testing and QA of the various features in all permutations with and without the permissions granted.

-By specifying the permissions that each feature requires and not the superset of all the permissions your app requires, Flint can check these permissions for you at the time the user tries to use the feature.
-The user is not bothered by permission alerts until they need them, and then only the ones they need right then.

 Permissions support enables Flint to hide all the details of verifying the different permissions as well as how you request authorisation.
-You just don't need to worry about any of that any more, as all you do is check if a feature is available to use by calling `MyFeature.isAvailable` or more often — use `MyFeature.request()` to try to perform an action.

 We'll see how to do that shortly, and after that we'll see how to handle the case where there are missing permissions.